AndreMaz/moleculer-prometheus-demo/README.md

 prometheus | level=error ts=2019-11-08T10:24:45.830Z caller=file.go:323 component="discovery manager scrape" discovery=file msg="Error reading file" path=/etc/prometheus/targets.json err="unexpected end of JSON input"
 ```

 might happen if Prometheus tries to read the file at the same time that `greeter` service is writing new targets.
-However, it's not a big issue as Prometheus read this file periodically, so next time it will read a valid target file.
+However, it's not a big issue as Prometheus reads this file periodically, so next time it will read a valid target file.